Some Past and Present Projects

 - V. Sahakian, A. Kell, A. Harding, N. Driscoll, G. Kent (2016).
 Geophysical evidence for a San Andreas subparallel transtensional fault along the north eastern shore of the Salton Sea, Bull.
 Seis.
 Soc.
 Am., 106(5), doi:10.1785/0120150350}.

 - E. Lindsey, V. J. Sahakian, Y. Fialko, Y. Bock, S. Barbot, T. Rockwell (2014).
 Interseismic strain localization in the San Jacinto fault zone, Pure Appl.
 Geophys. doi:10.1007/s00024-013-0753-z.

 I am often looking for students or postdocs to join the lab - contact me!

-If you are a UO undergrad interested in working with me for an independent study, please send me an email to talk.
+If you are a UO undergrad interested in working with me for an independent study, send me an email and let's talk!
 If you are a prospective graduate student or postdoc, I'd love to hear from you - please send me an email with your CV, and research topics or ideas you are interested in working on.

 Prospective grads can find more information about the application process here.

 *Please Note: I am likely not accepting new graduate students for next year (2020-2021, applications due 2019).